 During a home study, a legally qualified professional will conduct background checks, a home inspection, and a series of interviews to ensure that you and your home are ready to welcome a new child.
 This is one of the most important steps of the adoption and foster care process, as it signifies that you are officially ready to adopt.

-When you are ready to begin the West Virginia home study, contact a home study provider near you:
+When you are ready to begin the West Virginia home study

 - Opt to Adopt, LLC